 Why Hire An Attorney After Your Car Accident?

 If both you and the other driver are insured, it would seem reasonable to assume that you could handle the aftermath of a car accident without hiring an attorney.
-Unfortunately, for anyone who has been seriously injured, that is rarely the case.
+Unfortunately, for anyone who has been seriously injured and seeking medical attention, that is rarely the case.
 Insurance companies are not concerned with your health and well-being.
 They care about their own bottom line, which means they are looking for reasons to reject the claim or settle it for as little money as possible.